awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 ---

 ## Data Modules
-For every module you want you add there are three steps to complete:
+For every module, there are three steps to complete:
 1. Grant additional permissions to the IAM roles created by **OptimizationManagementDataRoleStack** or **OptimizationDataCollectionStack** so they can access the relevant data.
    For our pre-made modules, it will specify which stack will need to be updated.
 1. Update **OptimizationDataCollectionStack** with the module to retrieve the data.